ruiiary/ruiiary/README.md

-# Hi there 👋
-👋 Hi, I’m Yoonseo, also known as Rui. <br>
+# Hi there!
+I’m Yoonseo, also known as Rui.👋
-🧭 I’m passionate about Product Management and always eager to learn more. <br>
-💞️ I’m looking to collaborate on exciting projects that intersect technology and user experience. <br>

 ## 🍀 Interests 🍀
 💻 Frontend Development <br>